sizief/parvazhub/README.md

 # PARVAZHUB
 [PARVAZHUB](https://parvazhub.com) is a domestic Iranian flight metasearch website.

+## Last status
+Providers are blocking Parvazhub constantly.
+We have two optins:
+- Search providers in the browser, client side.
+This is not working for moste websites because of CORS.
+- Search through proxies.
+This increases costs.
+Also causes slow search.

 ## Run it on your local
 - Install Ruby 2.6.5
 - Install Postgress and sqlite